Dapbler/BGEE-XPSync/xpsync/readme-xpsync.txt

 50,000 lines of code - when other XP matching scripts only give you hundreds!

-( ^ Excluding dualed NPCs with very high level original classes exceeding the PC.
-This should be rare and I couldn't justify another 12K lines of script for it and instead used something accurate but noisy. )
+( ^ Couple of exceptions - NPCs with XP > 100M or who are dual classed with a high original class level may get a noisy XP flattening. )

 ======================================
 * Compatibility